ecarlson94/vscode-flutter-dev-container/README.md

 #### MacOS/Windows

 Your android device and computer will need to be on the same network.
-Connect your android device to your computer.
+Since USB passthrough cannot be accomplished on Mac and Windows, we will configure debugging over the network.

 In a terminal the host machine:
 1. Run the following command to see the list of connected devices